denniswesterman/denniswesterman/workplace/Vision.md

 The strength of this modern workplace vision lies in one core belief: **people come first,** not technology.
 In an era where technology evolves rapidly and employee expectations continuously shift, it’s essential to prioritize human values such as **flexibility, simplicity, and trust**.

-This vision creates an environment in which employees can perform at their best, collaboration becomes second nature, and security is assured—regardless of time or location.
-It goes beyond physical spaces or digital solutions; it’s a new way of working that enables organizations to achieve their goals more effectively, both now and in the future.
+This vision creates an environment in which employees can perform at their best, collaboration becomes second nature, and security is assured, regardless of time or location.
+It goes beyond physical spaces or digital solutions, offering a new way of working that enables organizations to achieve their goals more effectively, both now and in the future.

 # **The Workplace: A Foundation of Nine Pillars**